 Future plans for the governors:

-Given the pressure on our budgets, one of the priorities of the FGB is to monitor and minimise the impact reduction in funding has on the learning and well-being of our children whilst ensuring that all children have access to an appropriately balanced and rich curriculum.
+Given the pressure on our budgets, we will also monitor and minimise the impact reduction in funding has on the learning and well-being of our children whilst ensuring that all children have access to an appropriately balanced and rich curriculum.

 How you can contact the Governing Board